-Over 1.3 million residents in this state are aged 50-64.
-That’s the prime age to collect Social Security Disability Insurance (SSDI) benefits.
-In fact, that’s nearly 1 in 5 Hoosiers!
-However, just 3% of residents received Indiana disability benefits in 2018.
-Another 1.8% receive monthly Supplemental Security Income (SSI) payments.
+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
+Almost 1.3 million residents in this state are aged 50-64 (nearly 1 in 5 Hoosiers!).
+That’s the best time to qualify for Social Security Disability Insurance benefits.
+However, just 3% of residents received Indiana disability benefits in December 2022.
+Another 2% receive monthly Supplemental Security Income payments.
 If a mental or physical condition puts you out of work for at least one year, apply for Indiana disability.

 Two Different Programs Provide Indiana Disability Benefits